samchen2009/android_uml/README.md

 Installation
 =================

 1. Download and Install Bouml on Linux(Ubuntu),"sudo apt-get install bouml".
-Ubuntu 12.04 is recommended, as bouml become commercial after it
+Ubuntu 12.04 is recommended, as bouml become commercial after it.
-2. download android_uml
+2. download android_uml.
-3. "Open" -> select "android/android.prj
+3. "Open" -> select "android/android.prj.

 And Then ?
 ==================
-1. View the exising digram (class, sequence).
+1. View the exising diagrams (class, sequence).
 2. Add yours by "drag and drop"

 More Detail about Android framework?